samcurteis/ga-project-1/README.md

     }
 ```

-As an extra challenge, I wanted to create a river with logs, with a reversed version of checkCollision, in which the player would only survive if they were on the moving obstacle, and would move as the obstacle moved.
+As an extra challenge, I wanted to create a river with logs, with a reversed version of `checkCollision`, in which the player would only survive if they were on the moving obstacle, and would move as the obstacle moved.
 Unfortunately, I did not have enough time to complete this function before the deadline, but came pretty close, so the code is still there for me to return to at some point to complete.

 ## Challenges